 Another way to find budget is to look for volume discounting.
 For instance, various business units, not just IT, may be buying their own software licenses from the same vendor.
-The spend is spread across units and could qualify for a volume discount.
-A CISO could renegotiate volume discounts and claim that savings as cybersecurity budget.
-The business units may even be paying for product that is already covered under an enterprise license.
+The spend is spread across units and could qualify for a volume discount or the business units may even be paying for product that is already covered under an enterprise license.

 4. Use tools that work better together